 But the most important aspect of the Mommy & Me experience was the community.
 Being new to LA, and new to motherhood, this year would have gone so differently if I didn’t have the support and friendship of other mamas going through the exact same thing I was.
 We still hang out all the time, join other classes together, and have a Facebook page where we share resources and support each other.

 We’ve met each other’s husbands, and been to each other’s homes.
-Our babies are friends (in so far as babies are able to be friends) and learn from each other every week.
+Our babies are friends (in so far as babies are able to be friends) and

 First time motherhood can be such a lonely and anxious time without support, and you can have all the family and non-parent friends in the world a block away, but it’s just not the same as having a group of mamas with babies in the same stages of development as yours, who can share their favorite straw cups or diaper rash remedies, lend you a travel crib, or sit with you on one of your tougher days as you cry about how sleep deprived you are.